Kejimi-data/GPACalculator-/README.md

 # GPACalculator-
-A GPA calculator console application was developed using JAVA
+A GPA calculator console application developed using JAVA

+The code acccepts input course name & code, course unit and score